kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 Total Cost: Php 20,000

-These days, I only buy Apple for gadgets because of the quality.
+These days, I only buy Apple for gadgets because of its quality.

 And I buy brand new.